 Open Source Jobs Report (2017) by Open Source Observatory mentions, “Hiring managers are increasingly looking for open source professionals, and two thirds of them say that the numbers of these specialists they hire will increase more than other areas of their businesses.
 Main drivers are company growth (60%), increasing use of open source technologies (42%), and open source becoming core to the business (30%).”

 More companies shifting to OSS platforms will in every way lead to jobs creation.
 The widespread adoption of OSS will also call for better support services resulting in more professionals required to carry out tasks.

+As OSS gets adopted by more institutions, the number of required developers and those providing support will go up automatically.
 OSS implementation and on-site training will also lead to more job opportunities.
 There will be more coding jobs as the eco-system expands further.